MAN WHOSE FACE BECAME DISFIGURED DURING ATTEMPTED SUICIDE SHARES HIS NEW FACE WITH '20/20,' FOLLOWING LIFE-CHANGING TRANSPLANT SURGERY

 "20/20" features Cam Underwood's emotional meeting with Sally Fisher, the mother of his face donor.

-After Cameron "Cam" Underwood tried to commit suicide at age 24 by shooting himself in the face, his life was saved by doctors; but he was left disfigured, missing teeth, a chin, cheekbones and a facial structure.
+After Cameron "Cam" Underwood tried to commit suicide at age 24 by shooting himself in the face, his life was saved by doctors, but he was left disfigured: missing teeth, a chin, cheekbones and facial structure.
 In December 2017, Cam underwent a life-changing face transplant surgery that took over 25 hours to perform.
-More than two years after that tragic day, "20/20"co-anchor Amy Robach sat down with Cam who shared his new face with the world and opened up about his surgery and new lease on life.
+More than two years after that tragic day, "20/20" co-anchor Amy Robach sat down with Cam who shared his new face with the world and opened up about his surgery and new lease on life.
 The hour also features Cam's emotional meeting with Sally Fisher, the mother of his face donor, Will Fisher.
-"20/20" airs only on the West Coast, Friday, April 26 (10:00 - 11:00 p.m.
-PDT), on ABC.
+"20/20" airs Saturday, March 30 (10:00-11:00 p.m.
+EDT), on ABC.
 (Rebroadcast.
 ABC OAD: 11/16/18)

 The hour features interviews with Dr. Eduardo Rodriguez, who performed the face transplant surgery at NYU Langone Health; Bev Bailey Potter, Cam's mom; Randy Underwood, Cam's father; Julie Jones, Aaron and Brad Underwood, Cam's siblings; Kevin Pauls, Cam's friend; and Patrick Hardison, a Mississippi fireman who also underwent a face transplant surgery performed by Dr. Rodriguez after being severely injured in a fire.